rondlite/reaction-docs/website/versioned_docs/version-3.0.0/developer-kafka-streams.md

 original_id: developer-kafka-streams
 ---

-Reaction is building a portion of our system on top of Kafka Streams.
+Demand is building a portion of our system on top of Kafka Streams.
 Kafka Streams is a library for building streaming applications on top of apache kafka.
 The software consists of layers of libraries building up from lower-level primitives to higher-level abstractions.
 The layers are:

 - [Apache Kafka](https://kafka.apache.org/documentation/) is our platform for event-driven architectures
   - It provides a cluster of brokers able to process application events